Blendify/blender-manual/blender_docs/manual/painting_sculpting/sculpting/introduction.rst

 Sculpt Properties Panel
 =======================

-This panel appears in the tool palette on the left side of the 3D Viewport.
+This panel appears in the tool palette on the left side of the 3D View.

 Brush Panel